 Research in educational psychology has long emphasized the role of emotions in learning \cite{pekrun2002academic, graesser2012intelligent}.
 Negative affective states, e.g., confusion and frustration, can inhibit problem-solving ability and motivation, while positive emotions, such as engagement and curiosity, are positively correlated with learning gains \cite{pekrun2006control, tan2021influence, zheng2023emotions}.

 At the same time, recent advances in NLP and computer vision have opened up new avenues for multimodal affect recognition.
 Transformer-based models can infer affective cues from text with increasing accuracy \cite{chutia2024review, ali2024transformers}, while facial expression recognition using deep learning has reached practical levels of robustness \cite{makhmudov2024enhancing}.
-However, few existing systems combine these modalities accurately in real-time to drive empathetic adaptation in tutoring.
+However, existing LLM-based tutoring systems do not yet combine these modalities in real time to support accurate, empathetic adaptation in mathematics tutoring.

-To address this gap, we present our AI-based Math Tutor, \textit{MathBuddy} (see \autoref{fig:user_interface}) that models student emotions using both textual and visual modalities.
-More specifically, given the student's last utterance and the student's facial expressions, \textit{MathBuddy} extracts the student's emotions from both modalities and aggregates them into one of the three classes (\textit{Positive, Negative, or Neutral}).
-The emotion is then used to direct the LLM Tutor in one of the following ways: if the student is in a positive or neutral affective state, the student is challenged by \textit{MathBuddy}, while a negative affective state causes the system to try to motivate the student.
-To the best of our knowledge, our work is one of the first to model student emotions from multimodal channels to enhance LLM-powered tutoring systems in mathematics.
+To address this gap, we present our AI-based math tutor, \emph{MathBuddy} (see \autoref{fig:user_interface}), that models student emotions using both textual and visual modalities.
+More specifically, given a student's last utterance and facial expressions, \emph{MathBuddy} extracts the student's emotions from both modalities and aggregates them into one of three classes (\emph{Positive, Negative, or Neutral}).
+The emotion is then used to direct the LLM Tutor in one of the following ways: if the student is in a positive or neutral affective state, the student is challenged by \emph{MathBuddy}, while a negative affective state causes the system to try to motivate the student.

-We have evaluated the effectiveness of our system across eight different pedagogical dimensions \cite{maurya2025unifying} through both automatic evaluation (Section \ref{sec:AutomaticEvaluation}) and real-time user studies (Section \ref{sec:UserStudy}).
-The results from both the evaluation strategies emphasize on the importance of modeling student emotions in tutoring strategies.
+We have evaluated the effectiveness of our system across eight different pedagogical dimensions \cite{maurya-etal-2025-unifying} through both automatic evaluation (Section \ref{sec:AutomaticEvaluation}) and real-time user studies (Section \ref{sec:UserStudy}).
+The results from both the evaluation strategies emphasize the importance of modeling student emotions in tutoring strategies.